What is Calcium Carbonate?

 - It is a chemical compound with the chemical formula CaCO3.

 - It is a white insoluble powder-like substance which occurs naturally in minerals, chalk, marble, limestone, calcite, shells, pearl, etc.

 - Medicinally, it is used as an antacid or as a calcium supplement.
-It is also used as fillers in cosmetics.
-It is added to swimming pools as a disinfectant agent and as pH corrector.
+It is also used as filler in cosmetics.
+It is added to swimming pools as a disinfectant agent and a pH corrector.

 - It finds extensive usage in the manufacturing industry as a building material (marble), ingredient for quick lime and cement.